 This incredible resource will help you learn all sorts of techniques for casting-on knitting, plus top ways for casting-off knitting, so you can be successful with every knitting pattern you knit.
 Download all 13 techniques today, free!
 It’s a must-read before you begin your next pattern!

-For knitting, casting-on and binding-off are some of the most important techniques to know, and this eBook will help you learn them!
+Learning how to cast-on knitting and binding-off are some of the most important knitting techniques to know, and this free expert guide will help you learn them!

 Cast-On/Bind-Off Section #1: Cast-Ons

 Knitted Cast-On: If you can work the knit stitch, you already know how to do this cast-on!
 The knitted cast-on is also great for adding stitches in the middle of a row.

 Provisional Cast-On: We’ve got two provisional cast-on methods for you: the Crochet Cast-On and the Invisible Cast-On.
 Both are very useful to have in your knitting tool kit.

 Cable Cast-On: If you like a pretty, sturdy cast-on, this is the one for you.
 And you don’t have to estimate tail-length!